-We are delighted that one of our cooperating partners, the Netherlands Foreign Investment Agency (NFIA), was willing to collaborate on this publication.
+We are delighted that one of our cooperating partners, the Netherlands Foreign Investment Agency (NFIA), was willing to collaborate with us on this publication.
 The NFIA is an operational unit of the Dutch Ministry of Economic Affairs and throughout the years it has supported thousands of companies from all over the world to successfully establish their business in the Netherlands.

-As a result, this publication goes beyond tax advice and tax compliance.
-The chapter 'Introduction to the Netherlands' offers general information about the Netherlands, for example about the location, industries and business segments, living in the Netherlands and the workforce.
-The forms of business used in the Netherlands are also described and there are separate sections for human resources, employment law, and audit and accountancy.
+As a result, this publication guides you through all the key aspects of doing business in the Netherlands: the economic climate, big industries and business segments, what it is like to live in the Netherlands, and workforce aspects.
+It describes the most popular legal forms of businesses in the Netherlands and the key aspects of tax, human resources, employment law, and audit and accountancy.

-However, as a guide, it can only be a starting point.
+However, as a guide, this publication primarily serves as a starting point.
 If you need more information, our advisors will be very happy to assist you on an individual basis.